eddiedunn/prp_compiler/CONTRIBUTING.md

 Actions are executable tools for the Planner agent to use during its research phase.

 1.  **Create a Directory:** Create a new directory under `agent_primitives/actions/<your_action_name>/<version>/`.
 Use semantic versioning (e.g., `1.0.0`).
-2.  **Create `manifest.json`:** This file describes your action.
+2.  **Create `manifest.yml`:** This file describes your action.
-    ```json
-    {
-      "name": "your_action_name",
-      "type": "action",
-      "version": "1.0.0",
-      "entrypoint": "your_action.py:run", // Path to the Python function
-      "inputs_schema": {
-        "type": "object",
-        "properties": {
-          "arg1": {"type": "string", "description": "Description of arg1."}
-        },
-        "required": ["arg1"]
-      },
+    ```yaml
+    name: "your_action_name"
+    type: "action"
+    version: "1.0.0"
-      "description": "A brief description of what this action does."
+    description: "A brief description of what this action does."
-    }
+    entrypoint: "your_action.py:run" # Path to the Python function
+    inputs_schema:
+      type: "object"
+      properties:
+        arg1:
+          type: "string"
+          description: "Description of arg1."
+      required:
+        - "arg1"
     ```
 3.  **Create the Python script** (`your_action.py`) specified in the `entrypoint`.
 It must contain a `run` function that accepts the arguments defined in your schema.